-Lou Andreas-Salomé, the First Female Psychoanalyst, on Human Nature in Letters to Freud
+Lou Andreas-Salomé, the First Woman Psychoanalyst, on Human Nature in Letters to Freud

 “The main thing is that life-faith is essentially and vitally present, by means of which we survive.”

 Russian-born poet, essayist, and intellectual Lou Andreas-Salomé (February 12, 1861–February 5, 1937) created for herself a freedom that modern women have come to expect, at a time when such freedom was practically impossible.
 She became a philosopher in an era when women were neither expected nor even allowed to study philosophy and was a muse to Rilke, who wrote her passionate love letters and dedicated his Book of Hours to her, and to Nietzsche, who set down his ten rules for writers in a letter to her and whose Thus Spoke Zarathustra was largely inspired by her.